 - Dates of seminar.

 Contact Purchasing with any requests regarding the copiers on campus, whether they are for maintenance, copy code numbers, supplies, etc.

-Departments are required to purchase all new computer equipment (e.g., desktops, laptops, monitors, servers, etc.) through the Computer Store.
-If the Computer Store is unable to provide the item needed, Purchasing will work with Computer Support in order to select the required manufacturer, model, and minimum equipment specifications to meet your department’s needs.
+Departments are required to purchase all new computer equipment (e.g., desktops, laptops, monitors, servers, etc.) through Information Technology.
+If Information Technology is unable to provide the item needed, Purchasing will work with Information Technology in order to select the required manufacturer, model, and minimum equipment specifications to meet your department’s needs.
 Once a recommendation has been established, the information will be returned to your department for review and approval.